RaiRaiTheRaichu/Haru/docs/technical.md

 game.
 Testing suffered a lot more from it than I hoped.

-The problems of running external is that EFT's `Newtonsoft.Json` broke strongname singing, so the check for it has to be disabled.
-In addition, mods can no longer use bepinex to mod the server.
+The problems of running external is that EFT's `Newtonsoft.Json` broke strongname signing, meaning we have to ship the original assembly In addition, mods can no longer use bepinex to mod the server.

 ### Server architecture